Chrono666/SLS-bachelor-project-imp/README.md

 - loads data set from specified path
 - Preprocess images through the ImageDataGenerator
 - builds the base_model using the defined CNN architecture (VGG-16, Xception, ResNet50)
-- builds the complete model by inplementing a custom output layer onto the base_model
+- builds the complete model by implementing a custom output layer onto the base_model
-- compiles the model and trains it with the base_model layers frozen (step 1 of transfere leraning)
+- compiles the model and trains it with the base_model layers frozen (step 1 of transfer learning)
-- compiles the model again and trains it with the base_model layers unfrozen (step 1 of transfere leraning)
+- compiles the model again and trains it with the base_model layers unfrozen (step 2 of transfer learning)
 - evaluates model on test set which was not used in training and prints the defined metrics
 - saves model as json and its weights as h5 to load it for predictions